FlashDeviant/Gabby/README.md

 ## What is a channel pair?
 There might be a better name for it, but a channel pair is a text and a voice channel in discord that are directly linked.

 In TeamSpeak each voice channel had a text chat attached to it.
 Only those connected to the channel could see that chat which made things nice and clean.
-Discord as of yet hasn't added the same behaviour so a lot of Discord servers emulate this feature by making a pair of channels that sit next to each ohter in the tree like below.
+Discord as of yet hasn't added the same behaviour so a lot of Discord servers emulate this feature by making a pair of channels that sit next to each other in the tree like below.

 ![Picture of Channel Pair](https://i.imgur.com/OLV4CcF.png)